KSYN: The 1960s & 1970s

 During this period, KSYN was known for large-scale, innovative promotions.
-In a 2000 interview with Missouri Southern State University, Bill Neal remarked that, "Radio is about promotion."
+In a 2000 interview with Missouri Southern State University, Bill Neal remarked that "Radio is about promotion."
 Translating this philosophy into action, the station regularly underwrote the costs of bringing popular artists to Joplin.
 It also developed an annual "KSYN Olympics," which was held at Wildcat Park and Shadow Lake.
-Events included bikini contests, boat races, and numerous other competitions designed to entertain the large and often raucous crowds.
+Events included bikini contests, boat races, and numerous other competitions designed to entertain large and often raucous crowds.
 One particularly memorable promotion involved a helicopter that showered $40,000 in cash and prizes over downtown Joplin.
 This promotion effectively closed downtown for a day, leading the city to inform the station owner that any future permit applications would not be viewed favorably.

-In the late 1960s and throughout most of the 1970s, broadcasting hall of fame announcer Bob James hosted a popular news talk show on Sunday mornings that featured local and state public officials, high school and college coaches, and other newsmakers.
-James is perhaps best known for his coverage of the Connor Hotel collapse, which occurred November 11, 1978.
+In the late 1960s and throughout most of the 1970s, broadcasting Hall of Fame announcer Bob James hosted a popular news talk show on Sunday mornings that featured local and state public officials, high school and college coaches, and other newsmakers.
+James is perhaps best known for his coverage of the Connor Hotel collapse, which occurred on November 11, 1978.
 During the days following the incident, KSYN provided in-depth coverage of the events from its mobile news unit, which was parked downtown near what remained of the hotel.
 James' reporting focused on the search and rescue efforts for three men who were trapped beneath the rubble.
 When, after 77 hours, rescue workers found one of the men alive in a corner of the hotel's basement, James was there to report the news that so many had been waiting to hear.
 With Bob James as News Director, KSYN was an important source for both news and entertainment.
+At the time, KSYN was known as "K-92".